 Somehow it feels like the future is already here.
-It's what we have been doing, are doing and will be doing.
+It's what we have been doing, are doing, and will be doing.
 There are so many projects to work on and there is so much depth in RAW, that we'll continue to explore this defining thing about us.
-And needless to say you can expect a lot of cool stuff under the lead of Pharrell Williams!
+And needless to say you can expect a lot of cool stuff under the leadership of Pharrell Williams!

 This content was paid for by the advertising partner and created in collaboration with VICE creative services, independently from the i-D editorial staff.